-Pre-implementation of any mitigation measures, the impact significance is medium to high and upon implementation, the significance will be reduced to a low significance rating.
-The impact is assessed in table 17 below.
+Pre-implementation of the mitigation measures, the impact significance is medium to high and upon implementation, the significance will be reduced to moderate.
+The impact is assessed in Table 16 below.

 Table 15: Assessment of the project impact on soils and water resources (pollution)